 A message box will appear showing you the value of cell B4, Boris Pasternak.

-Here the data type of the variable will be a Range.
-You can either declare it before like this:
+The data type of the variable will be a Range.
+You can either declare it beforehand like this:

 Dim Rng As Range